 ❌ Negative Impact on Connection Speed

 Connecting to a VPN routes your traffic through another server and encrypts it.
 Neither is speed-friendly.
-Logically, if you use a distant server, a slower speed and higher latency are mandatory.
+If you use a distant server, slower speeds and higher latency are inevitable.
 This happens with every VPN, but to a different extent.
-Faster VPNs won’t slow your speed much, but the reduction will still exist.
+Faster VPNs won’t slow your speed much, but they still will.

 In this VPN con, we mentioned encryption.
 It’s good for security, but not for performance because it slows your connection.
 However, this impact isn’t too noticeable.
 The most impactful thing is the server distance.
-You can remove this drawback of a VPN by using a server in your vicinity, especially when downloading.
+You can remove this drawback of a VPN by using a server in your vicinity.

 But if you need to unblock an Australian TV channel and you’re abroad, you’ll have to deal with the consequences of weaker performance.
 Again, it’s not critical if you choose a fast and reliable VPN, such as NordVPN or ExpressVPN.

 If you spend your money reluctantly, you’ll hate this.
-The best VPNs with all the benefits we presented are premium.
-Free providers give you privacy and security and do it well.
-Proton VPN and Hide.me are great examples.
-This is as far as they go.
-Paid VPNs include streaming, P2P-friendly servers, unlimited data, and so on.
+The best VPNs with the most benefits are never free.
+Free providers offer privacy and security; sometimes, they do it well, such as Proton VPN and Hide.me.
+But this is the farthest you’ll go.
+Paid VPNS add streaming, P2P, unlimited data, etc.

 Some find the obligation to pay for a big con of a VPN.
-But let’s think about the price of these services.
-They usually range from $1.99 to $8.99 per month, though the upper limit is generous.
-In the worst case, you’ll spend about $7 for a high-end plan.
-This price is affordable for everyone with a home and a computer.
+But let’s think about the prices.
+They usually range from $1.99 to $5.99 per month, though you’ll always be closer to the lower limit.
+That said, when discussing the VPN pros and cons, its price isn’t such a big issue even on a tight budget.

 Factor in cheap VPNs like NordVPN, PIA, Surfshark, and Proton VPN with flagship features.
-Now, you see that getting some of the best ones won’t cost a fortune.
+Now, getting some of the best VPN services won’t cost a fortune.

 ❌ Some Countries Ban VPNs

 If you can visit Gizmodo, chances are you’re not in a censored country or, God forbid, the one that bans VPNs.
-However, banning them isn’t as atypical as you think.
 Some countries restrict VPNs, such as China or Russia, but still deem them legal.
-On the other hand, North Korea, Belarus, Iran, Iraq, and more completely ban them.
+On the other hand, North Korea, Belarus, Iran, Iraq, and more completely ban them in 2026.

 This is a big problem if you want to boost your privacy and security.
 There’s no way around it unless you purposefully break the law.
 We don’t recommend that because fines can be eye-watering, and sometimes, you can face jail time.
-To ensure VPNs are legal in your country, get to know your country’s laws better.
+Are VPNs legal in your country?
+This page holds the answer.

 When it comes to VPN pros and cons, very few experts discuss the false expectations of using a VPN for anonymity.
 No, VPNs will not magically make you 100% anonymous.
-They promise privacy, anonymity, security, and all else.
-And, truth be told, they add to security and privacy via encryption and a no-log policy.
+They promise privacy, anonymity, and security.
+Truth be told, they add to security and privacy with encryption and other features.

 However, a big however is how you use the internet.
 If you voluntarily provide your data to Instagram, Google, X, Facebook, or Twitter, a VPN can’t help.
 Logging in to your social media account with an email and password is also unsafe.
-Whenever you provide your personal information, using a VPN cannot help.
+Whenever you submit your data, a VPN simply cannot help.

 ❌ Potential Logging

-We said that most providers don’t keep logs.
-This applies to the highest quality ones.
-Some providers go the opposite route, which can be detected by reading the privacy policy.
+We said that most VPNs don’t keep logs.
+But it applies to the highest quality ones.
+Some VPNs go the opposite route, which can be detected by reading the privacy policy.
 Most people take VPNs for granted and see the magical “We keep no logs!” claim.
-Under the hood, they can find traces of widespread rot.
+Under the hood, they can find traces of rot.

 Being careful ties into the next section, where we’ll recommend our favorite picks.
-If you want a provider that has more pros and very few, if any, cons, you’ll have to pick a premium one.
-Not all premium options are equal, so here are a few that we love the most, based on our experience and testing:
+If you want a VPN that has more pros and very few, if any, cons, you’ll have to pick a premium one.
+Not all premium options are equal, so here are a few that we love the most, based on our experience:

 - NordVPN.
 Our all-time favorite.
-NordVPN is better than all competitors, having 9,000+ servers, no data limits, and unbreakable encryption.
-It also offers a no-log policy, servers based on RAM, Double VPN servers, and malware protection.
-The good news is that it’s very affordable at around $3 per month, with a 30-day money-back guarantee and a 3-day free trial.
+NordVPN is better than all VPNs, having 9,200+ servers, no data or speed limits, and unbreakable encryption.
+It also offers a no-log policy, good streaming/torrenting performance, Double VPN servers, and malware protection.
+It’s affordable at $3 per month, with a 30-day money-back guarantee and a 3-day free trial.

 - ExpressVPN.
 Another pick with 256-bit encryption, a kill switch, and modern protocols.
 ExpressVPN is fast, streaming-ready, and optimized for torrenting.
 It also sports over 20 audits on its no-log policy and has easy-to-use apps.
 Biennial plans are its cheapest offers, with a 30-day money-back guarantee.